influx6/dataset/README.md

 ## Transformers (Procs)

-GeckoDataset employs the idea of transformers/processors termed `procs` which provided functions internally that will take either a single record or a batch of records from the scanned mongodb collection and return as desired appropriate JSON response which will be stored into the user's Geckoboard dataset account.
+GeckoDataset employs the idea of transformers/processors termed `procs`, which provide functions internally that will take a batch of records from the source and returns appropriate JSON response which will be stored into the user's Geckoboard dataset account.

 #### Javascript

-The type of processor is based on the usage of javascript file, which exposes a function which would be called to transform the provided json of incoming records into desired format, which then is transformed into json then is returned to the dataset system which umarshals and attempts to save into user's Geckboard dataset account.
+This type of transformer is based on the usage of javascript function in a loaded javascript file to transform the provided json of records into the desired shape and form, which then is saved into the datasets account of user.

-GeckoDataset uses [Otto](https://github.com/robertkrimen/otto) which is a golang javascript runtime for executing javascript, it does not support event loops based functions like those of `setInterval` and `setTimeout`, but does provide support for majority of the javascript runtime code.
+GeckoDataset uses [Otto](https://github.com/robertkrimen/otto), which is a Go/Golang Javascript runtime, it does not provide support for event loops using functions like `setInterval` and `setTimeout`, but does provide support for majority of the javascript language specification.
 See project page for more details.

 #### Binaries

-This type of processor is based on the the usage of executable binary, which either is written to read from stdin a json of a record list or has a function which reads from stdin a json of record list, which will process and return appropriate json list containing the formated records which then is pushed up to the Geckboard user's dataset account.
+This type of processor is based on the use of a executable binary, which reads or has a command which will be called that reads from standard input or stdin a payload of json containing a array of records, which will be processed and return appropriate json containing the formated records, which then is written to standard output or stdout.

 ## Configuration

 GeckoDataset supports configuration using either [Yaml](https://github.com/ghodss/yaml) or [TOML](https://github.com/toml-lang/toml) files.

-Listing below are different configuration for usage of the geckodataset CLI tooling for sourcing data either through a [MongoDB](htts://mongodb.com) database collection or through a json file or directory, using the YAML format (See [TOML Format](./config/toml.md) for toml version).
+Listed below are different configurations for usage of the geckodataset CLI for sourcing data either through a [MongoDB](htts://mongodb.com) database collection or through a json file or directory, using the YAML format (See [TOML Format](./config/toml.md) for toml version).

 *Be careful in Yaml not to use tabs but spaces, has it gets troublesome*